-2 Q. Yes.
-3 Α. There would have been many situations where the staff 4 would have come across children with a very similar set 5 of problems, with vomiting post-operatively, where they 6 may have chosen to do an electrolyte profile and 7 it would have been normal and they would have been 8 reassured and they would not have changed the IV fluids.
-9 So most children getting this amount of 0.18 per cent 10 saline for this length of time in this quantity would 11 not get dangerously hyponatraemic.
-12 THE CHAIRMAN: Isn't there another aspect, doctor, which is, 13 unfortunately, in our comparatively small jurisdiction 14 there might have been lessons learnt from earlier 15 deaths 16 Α. Yes.
-17 THE CHAIRMAN: which could have carried over, and in 18 particular, apart from the two deaths that we're aware 19 of in the Royal, which were perhaps in different 20 circumstances because everyone's circumstances are 21 different there was the death only the previous year, 22 in 2000 23 Α. Yes.
-This is 24 THE CHAIRMAN: which is effectively a gastroenteritis 25 death?
+- it would have been normal and they would have been - reassured and they would not have changed the IV fluids. - So most children getting this amount of 0.18 per cent - 10 saline for this length of time in this quantity would - 11 not get dangerously hyponatraemic. - 12 THE CHAIRMAN: Isn't there another aspect, doctor, which is, - 13 unfortunately, in our comparatively small jurisdiction - there might have been lessons learnt from earlier 14 - 15 deaths -- - 16 Δ Ves - THE CHAIRMAN: -- which could have carried over, and in - particular, apart from the two deaths that we're aware 18 - 19 of in the Royal, which were perhaps in different - 20 circumstances -- because everyone's circumstances are - 21 different -- there was the death only the previous year, - A. Yes.
+This is -- - THE CHAIRMAN: -- which is effectively a gastroenteritis 24 - 25 death?

-- sure has been made many times in the inquiry, but many, - 2 many, many children would have been given exactly the - 3 same fluid regime for exactly the same indications in - 4 the same situation and not developed hyponatraemia and - cerebral oedema and I'm sure you've heard this from all - 6 the witnesses, but I'd like to say that.
-I personally - have never seen this degree of hyponatraemia causing - cerebral oedema in this situation in my entire career.
-8 - 9 Q. And, of course, every case is different and the - 10 clinicians and nursing staff involved have got to meet the case that they have in front of them.
-11 - 12 A. Yes.

-- 13 Q. Can I suggest to you that what you've just said is not - intended to suggest that the electrolyte profile 14 - investigation that you've indicated should have been 15 16 done?
-You are not suggesting that that wasn't in any - 17 way appropriate? - A. Oh, it certainly should have been done, absolutely.
-18 - What I'm saying is that the staff would have -- there 19 20 may have been many other children in a very similar - 21 situation where the electrolyte profile would have been - 22 - done, child vomiting this long after surgery, and so on, - getting exactly the same fluids, and it would have been - 24 normal.

-Q. That was a bit fast.
-25
+- sure has been made many times in the inquiry, but many, - many, many children would have been given exactly the - same fluid regime for exactly the same indications in - the same situation and not developed hyponatraemia and - cerebral oedema and I'm sure you've heard this from all - the witnesses, but I'd like to say that.
+I personally - have never seen this degree of hyponatraemia causing - cerebral oedema in this situation in my entire career. - O. And, of course, every case is different and the - 1.0 clinicians and nursing staff involved have got to meet - 11 the case that they have in front of them. - 12 A. Yes. - 13 Q. Can I suggest to you that what you've just said is not - intended to suggest that the electrolyte profile - investigation that you've indicated should have been 15 - 16 done?
+You are not suggesting that that wasn't in any - 17 - A. Oh, it certainly should have been done, absolutely.
+18 - What I'm saying is that the staff would have -- there 19 - 20 may have been many other children in a very similar - situation where the electrolyte profile would have been 21 - done, child vomiting this long after surgery, and so on, - getting exactly the same fluids, and it would have been 23 - 2.4 normal. - Q. That was a bit fast.